-Given instruction using the Sunshine State Standards, students in grades three through five will improve their mathematics skills as evidenced by a three point increase in the percentage of students scoring FCAT Achievement Level 3 or higher on the 2006 administration of the FCAT Mathematics Test as compared to the 2005 administration of the FCAT Mathematics Test.
+Given instruction using the Sunshine State Standards, students in grades three through five will improve their mathematics skills as evidenced by a six point increase in the percentage of students scoring FCAT Achievement Level 3 or higher on the 2007 administration of the FCAT Mathematics Test as compared to the 2006 administration of the FCAT Mathematics Test.

-Given instruction using the Sunshine State Standards, African American students in grades three through five will increase their mathematics skills as evidenced by a seven percentage point increase to attain the NCLB requirement of fifty percent of students scoring FCAT Achievement Level 3 or higher on the 2006 FCAT Mathematics administration.
+Given instruction using the Sunshine State Standards, African American students in grades three through five will improve their mathematics skills as evidenced by a sixteen percentage point increase of students scoring at FCAT Achievement Level 3 or higher on the 2007 administration.